Click on the images help you identify a chinkapin oak.

 Form

-Height can reach 80 to 100 feet with a trunk diameter of 36 inches.
-The average size of chinkapin oaks in Minnesota is often smaller.
-Open-grown trees have short trunks with many branches that form a wide, well-rounded crown.
+Height can reach 80 to 100 feet, with a trunk diameter of 36 inches, though the average size of chinkapin oaks in Minnesota is often smaller.
+Open-grown trees have short trunks with many branches forming a wide, well-rounded crown.
 Forest-grown trees are tall with narrow crowns.

 Bark